migueldamaso/ShoppingCartExampleClass/README.md

  **Example 5:**
  ```
  /**
-  * Currencies simbols can be accessed as staic property like the example below
+  * Currencies simbols can be accessed as static properties like the example below
   * All symbols are placed into App\ShoppingCart\Currencies abstract class
   */
  // will return € simbol